Taxidea taxus jeffersonii

 -Protect badger habitat

--Reduce intensive livestock grazing
+-Reduce overly-intensive forms of livestock grazing